dwavesystems/dwave-ocean-sdk/docs/index.rst

             dilution refrigerator system.
 The QPU operates at temperatures below 20 mK.
-        *   Shielding from electromagnetic interference, achieved using a radio frequency (RF)–shielded enclosure and a magnetic shielding subsystem.
+        *   Shielding from electromagnetic interference, achieved using a radio frequency (RF)-shielded enclosure and a magnetic shielding subsystem.

         .. figure:: ./_images/advantage_system.png